 School Report by Mr. C. L. Fong, the Principal

-Mr. Yeung, Mr. Chow, Mr. Hsu, Mr. Chu, Mr. Wong, Members of the School Management Committee, Directors of the Association, Distinguished Guests, Teachers and Students,
+Mr. Li, Mr. Hsu, Mr. Chu, Mr. Wong, Members of the School Management Committee, Directors of the Association, Distinguished Guests, Teachers and Students,

-Today, we are pleased to have our alumnus Mr. Allen Yeung, Government Chief Information Officer of the HKSAR, to officiate at our school’s 56th Graduation Ceremony.
+Today, we are pleased to have our alumnus Mr. Simon Li, JP, Director-General of Civil Aviation of the HKSAR, officiate at our school’s 58th Graduation Ceremony.
 I would also like to express my heartfelt thanks to all guests for taking the time to attend this ceremony.
-Taking this opportunity, I would like to make a brief report on our school’s achievement in the past year.
+Taking this opportunity, I would like to make a brief report on our school’s performance in the past year.

 Dear graduates, the completion of secondary school education is not an end of one’s learning phase, but a beginning of another.
 Education is a process of learning to learn.
-We must embrace the attitude of life-long learning together with persistence and perseverance as the core value to achieve our goals in life.
+We must embrace life-long learning, persist in what we do, and attain our life goals with perseverance.
 Also, I hope every one of you will follow the motto of ‘Orderly and Respectful’ when dealing with matters in life.
-We expect you will be an asset to our society and serve it tomorrow.
+Do your best, strive for excellence, be an asset to our society and serve it tomorrow.

-May I express my sincere gratitude to Chairman of the School Board, School Supervisor and members of School Management Committee for their guidance, trust and support.
+May I express my sincere gratitude to Chairman of the School Management Committee, School Supervisor, and members of School Management Committee for their guidance, trust and support.
 Moreover, the cooperation among teachers and staff had made my work smoother.
-We would also like to thank Mr. Yeung for officiating at the ceremony and posing a perfect model for the graduates.
+We would also like to thank Mr. Simon Li for officiating at the ceremony and posting a good model for the graduates.
 Finally, my best wishes to the graduates and guests.
 Thank you.